 New Brunswick, New Jersey, Site

-Final Conditions—A deed restriction prevents excavation in an area where soils with elevated arsenic levels are covered by a layer of clean soil.
-DOE inspects the restricted area every other year and submits a certification of protectiveness to the State regulator and stakeholders.
-Office of Legacy Management activities also include managing site records and responding to stakeholder inquiries.
-For more information about the New Brunswick Site, view the fact sheet.
+Conditions—A deed restriction prevents excavation in an area where soils containing arsenic are covered by a layer of clean soil.
+The site was transferred to a private owner in November 2009.
+The owner inspects the restricted area every other year and submits a certification of protectiveness to the State regulator.
+Office of Legacy Management activities are managing site records and responding to stakeholder inquiries.
+For more information about the New Brunswick Site, view the fact